Xinyu-Li-123/customized-hermit-V2/README.md

 - [ ] Change the color scheme of code block to lighe mode as well.

+- [ ] Add a "go back to parent directory" button for each post / folder

 ## Documentation of New Features and Parameters

 This is a list of features I implemented on top of Hermit-v2